grom72/daos/docs/overview/transaction.md

 your own uncommitted changes.
 In other words, transactional object or key-value modifications are invisible to the subsequent operations executed in the context of the same transaction.
-The transaction API is supported for all object types and can be combined with the the event and scheduler interface.
+The transaction API is supported for all object types and can be combined with the event and scheduler interface.

 The typical flow of a transaction is as follows: